ypollet/Sphaeroptica-1/README.md

 However, be aware that making the landmark bigger, even if it makes it easier to find, makes it harder to know where it is precisely located.

 ## 6. Measurements

+Tutorial video for this section : [Sphaeroptica Tutorial #4 : computation of distances](https://youtu.be/2HylcnIiDyY)

 When two landmarks have a 3D position, we can measure the distance between them two.